aakankshajain/OnlineLibrarySystem/java_technologies_overview/JAX-RS.md

 To test services after deploying the war file on server.We need to hit the url : http://localhost:8080/<project_name>/rest/<classPath>/<functionPath>/<path_params>
 http://localhost:8080/olms/rest/SearchBookLib/getBookList/java+herbert

-We will get the response in xml format.
+We will get the response in xml format

+output.xml

 <font>
 <Book>
 	<name>...</name>